FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_A.md

 SPAT Send/Return/Room plugins are available in AU/VST/AAX Native.
 SPAT Send plugins is available in AAX VENUE.

-See [plugins specifications] for more details (https://www.flux.audio/plugin-specifications/).
+See [plugins specifications](https://www.flux.audio/plugin-specifications/) for more details .

 ## Processing